lambda-dom/class_revisions/class_revisions/components/paladin/docs/readme.md

 ## D. 2.
 Abilities.

+TODO:
+* Add a Shield of the Archons innate ability scaling with level.
+* Add immunity to confusion?
+Instead of fear or along with charm?

 Dispel Magic is now Dispel Evil, an aoe Dispel Magic against evil enemies at 1.5 times the level of the caster, as in a similar SCS component [^4].
 In addition they gain Banish Evil, a version of SR's banishment against evil enemies and Iron Will, a permanent bonus to save vs. spells.
 True Sight is also made undispellable.

 # E. Undead Hunter.

 Keeps the vanilla Paralysis and Level Drain immunities but looses the extra thac0 and damage against undead, function now played by a new spell.
 In exchange, looses one spell per level, Lay on Hands and Auras.

+TODO:
+* Smite Evil -> Smite Undead.
+* Add Aura of Holiness as a spell (following exorcism) adding protection from undead effects.

 note(s): all tables can be edited *before* installing the mod, but do not complain if you mess things up:
 * the list of deleted spells can be found in [Undead Hunter spellbook](../resources/2da/undead_hunter_spellbook.2da).